 sets the Meter Balance, Payment Debt Register, Time Debt Registers [1 … 2] and the Accumulated Debt Register (with their SMETS1 meanings) to zero.

+When the S1SP changes Payment Mode (with its SMETS1 meaning) from Credit Mode to Prepayment Mode, the SMETS1 ESME or SMETS1 GSME resets the Accumulated Debt Register (with their SMETS1 meanings).

+When the S1SP changes Payment Mode (with its SMETS1 meaning) from Prepayment Mode to Prepayment Mode, the SMETS1 ESME does not reset the Accumulated Debt Register, the Emergency Credit Balance or the Meter Balance (with their SMETS1 meanings).

 Update Prepayment Configuration (SRV 2.1)

 Where the target SMETS1 ESME or SMETS1 GSME does not support the update of Debt Recovery Rate Cap (with its SMETS1 meaning) when in Prepayment Mode (with its SMETS1 meaning) the S1SP shall ignore DebtRecoveryRateCap (with its DUIS meaning) if the Device is already in Prepayment Mode (with its SMETS1 meaning) and return a SMETS1 Response indicating success.